 Commissioners serve staggered six-year terms.
 At least one commissioner must be an individual water right holder, while another must be a non-water right holder.
 Counties must consider these criteria when a commissioner’s term expires and when appointing a new member to a vacant position.

-There is no specified prior experience or educational background requirement to serve on a board.
+There is no specific prior experience or education requirement to serve on a board.
 All board commissioners and alternates must receive 32 hours of training from Ecology before taking action on a water right transfer application.
-They must also maintain eight hours a year of continuing education.
+They must complete eight hours a year of continuing education to maintain their eligibility.

 Boards are subject to the Open Public Meetings Act, Public Records Act (see next question) and conflict of interest laws identified in RCW 90.80.120 (Water Conservancy Boards -- Conflicts of Interest).

 All business conducted by the board must be at an open public meeting.
 Boards must announce their meetings, keep minutes, and record the votes of commissioners.
 The Open Public Meetings Act applies to all deliberations, discussions, considerations, reviews, and evaluations conducted by a quorum of the board.
 The public is allowed to attend any board meeting and the board may accept public comment.